SÃO LOURENÇO BARROCAL–A RENOVATED FARMSTEAD IN ALENTEJO PORTUGAL

 There is one main restaurant with inside and outdoor seating and a wonderful outdoor cafe out by the pool.
 The food was great, the service a little stiff, but friendly when prompted.
 The wine they make on the estate was fantastic, had it for every meal.
 With a Negroni, of course.

-beautiful dining area at São Lourenço do Barrocal
+São Lourenço do Barrocal outdoor restaurant

 ceviche at São Lourenço do Barrocal

-The Rooms at São Lourenço do Barrocal
+The Rustic Elegant Rooms at São Lourenço do Barrocal

 I read that the owner sourced ancient tiles from all over Alentejo to restore the roofs of all the buildings.
 Hundreds of thousands of tiles.

-São Lourenço do Barrocal Suite entryway
+São Lourenço do Barrocal room entrance hallway

 Each room is spotlessly nestled in the old buildings, walls thick.